AbsoluteVirtueXI/blockchain-courses/ethereum/4-Ethereum-dev-environment.md

 ```

 There is also a default `Migrations.sol` contract in the directory.
-This contract keeps track of `migrations` AKA deployments, this is a configuration contract.
+This contract keeps track of `migrations` AKA deployment, this is a configuration contract.
-Just keep this file and never touch it.
+**Just keep this file and never touch it.**

 ### **Directory `migrations/`**: